Sri Lanka Parliament to choose president to lead past crisis

 Marxist party leader Anura Dissanayake, 53, was also expected to contest Wednesday’s vote.
 He also ran for president in 2019.

-The vote starts at 10 a.m. with the secret ballot of the 225 members of Parliament presided over by the secretary general.
-The votes will be counted and announced immediately.
+All 225 members of Parliament including the speaker were eligible to vote.
+The votes were to be counted and results announced immediately.

+The candidate receiving more than half of the votes will win.
+If no candidate gets more than 50%, the second preferences of the candidate getting the fewest votes will be included in the respective tallies for the other two candidates.